 A life insurance policy is designed to help protect your family financially in the event you unexpectedly pass away.
 It can help ease their money-related stress and help them move forward with their lives.

+Life insurance can be a good investment if you want to help ensure your loved ones are financially secure after your passing.
 There are many types of policies that come with their own enhanced benefits.
-Let’s dive deeper into life insurance and how it works so you can decide if getting a policy is worth it for your unique situation.
+If you’re wondering whether you need life insurance, let’s dive deeper into how it works so you can decide if getting a policy is worth it for your unique situation.

 Once you apply for a life insurance policy, you’ll make regular payments known as premiums.
 In exchange for your premiums, the life insurance company will agree to pay your loved ones or beneficiaries a lump sum of money known as a death benefit upon your death.1